Plasma (physics): Kinetic model

 Kinetic models describe the particle velocity distribution function at each point in the plasma and therefore do not need to assume a Maxwell–Boltzmann distribution.
 A kinetic description is often necessary for collisionless plasmas.
 There are two common approaches to kinetic description of a plasma.
 One is based on representing the smoothed distribution function on a grid in velocity and position.
 The other, known as the particle-in-cell (PIC) technique, includes kinetic information by following the trajectories of a large number of individual particles.
 Kinetic models are generally more computationally intensive than fluid models.
 The Vlasov equation may be used to describe the dynamics of a system of charged particles interacting with an electromagnetic field.

 In magnetized plasmas, a gyrokinetic approach can substantially reduce the computational expense of a fully kinetic simulation.

 Plasma science and technology

-Plasmas are the object of study of the academic field of plasma science or plasma physics, including sub-disciplines such as space plasma physics.
-It currently involves the following fields of active research and features across many journals, whose interest includes:
+Plasmas are studied by the vast academic field of plasma science or plasma physics, including several sub-disciplines such as space plasma physics.